olivierlacan/keep-a-changelog/README.md

 contributors should care, and the motivations behind this project.
 If you can spare the time (1:06), it’s a good listen.

-### What makes a good change log?
+### What makes a good changelog?
 I’m glad you asked.

-A good change log sticks to these principles:
+A good changelog sticks to these principles:

 - It’s made for humans, not machines, so legibility is crucial.
 - Easy to link to any section (hence Markdown over plain text).